 Style Sheet for the Journal of the American Oriental Society

-(In general, follow the latest edition of the Chicago Manual of Style)
+(If not listed below, follow the latest edition of the Chicago Manual of Style)

 Footnotes should accord with one of the following models: